mcamilleri10/usi/README.md

 -run `python3 manage.py createsuperuser` and then input desired admin username, email, and password

--run `python3 manage.py loaddata seed_data.json` to seed the database
+-run `python3 manage.py loaddata seed_data.json` to seed the database with races from the 2022 F1 season

 -run `python3 manage.py runserver` and go to http://localhost:8000/admin in your browser. log in with the credentials you created